-When you need only one ingredient and one pan for a dish -- such as London broil and a skillet -- make sure both are high-quality.
-Choose a flank steak -- the traditional cut used for London broil -- with a bright red hue, which indicates freshness and the best odds for tenderness at the table.
+When you need only one ingredient and one pan for a dish — such as London broil in a skillet — make sure both are high-quality.
+Choose a flank steak — the traditional cut used for London broil — with a bright red hue, which indicates freshness and the best odds for tenderness at the table.

 Things You'll Need

 Cast-iron or tri-ply stainless-steel skillet

 Sharp kitchen knife

 - There aren't any rules when it comes to marinating London broil, just combine the spices and herbs that suit your tastes with oil as the base.
 You could marinate flank steak in a couple tablespoons of Worcestershire sauce and half a cup of olive oil, for example.

 - Take the flank steak out of the refrigerator about 30 to 45 minutes before you want to cook it and let it sit at room temperature.
 Leave the steak in the marinade while it warms up.

 - Heat a few tablespoons of olive oil in a cast-iron skillet or tri-ply stainless-steel skillet on the stove for 3 or 4 minutes.
 Use medium heat.

 - Put the flank steak in the pan.

 - Cook the flank steak until you see the edges along the bottom of the meat start to tighten.
 It should take around 3 minutes, but it varies depending on the size of the steak.